 It also has a polarity switch to enable you to use it with any keyboard and other musical instruments that require sustain pedals.
 Nektar NP-2 pedal offers adequate pedal services, especially on stage with its stability factor.

-The DK-1 digital piano foot pedal is suitable if you are on a budget and looking for a flawless pedal.
-Donnerdeal is a store that operates online and is recognized for providing good musical instruments at affordable prices.
+The ammoon Sustain Damper Pedal is suitable if you are on a budget and looking for a flawless pedal.

 The pedal features a friendly design with a classic style touch to it.
 It can connect with digital pianos and any type of keyboard.
 What’s more, it is easy to step on a pedal that increases your control over the sustain.

-The Donner DK-1 digital piano foot pedal has a 63” long cord which makes the positioning easy.
+The The ammoon Sustain Damper Pedal has a 1.5 m long cord which makes the positioning easy.
 It also includes a ¼” input jack for connectivity purposes.

 At the bottom of the pedal, there is rubber which helps to enhance its grip, which is quite helpful to most performers.